ericoporto/ags-manual-wiki/acintro1.md

 Having decided on our color depth, the other important decision to make at this stage is what resolution we want the game to run at.
-Higher resolutions allow you to have more detailed graphics, but they need more memory and run slower than lower resolutions.
+Higher resolutions allow you to have more detailed graphics, but they need more memory and some operations may run more slowly.

 Go back to the General Settings pane, and select your chosen resolution from the "Resolution" drop-down list.